jchitel/wedding-site/README.md

 same thing as `renderToString()`, but does not include any of the React attributes, leaving only a bare HTML string.
 We do this because React has nothing to do with the markup outside of the component tree.
-This top-level markup also includes the reference to the bundle.js file, which will be 'build/bundle.js' during development and 'dist/bundle.js' in production.
+This top-level markup also includes the reference to the bundle.js file, which will be 'bundle.js' ('build/bundle.js') during development and 'dist/bundle.js' in production, and likewise for 'style.css'.

 The component tree needs to be inserted using `dangerouslySetInnerHTML` because React will escape any HTML inserted as a normal string into a component tree, and we want the HTML